 You can download our PDF guide on applying for Settled Status by clicking Guide to Settled Status.

 If you need further support, visit the Support & Resources tab.

-All EU/EEA/Swiss nationals and their family members who arrived to the UK before 31 December 2020 and wish to continue living and working in the UK after 30 June 2021 must apply to the EU Settlement Scheme.
+All EU/EEA/Swiss nationals and their non-EEA family members who arrived in the UK before 31 December 2020 and wish to continue living and working in the UK after 30 June 2021 must apply to the EU Settlement Scheme.
 This includes EU citizens married to a British citizen, children (unless they have a British passport), people with a Permanent Residency Card.

 The only exceptions are Irish citizens (as Ireland has different agreements with the UK) and those with Indefinite Leave to Remain, who can apply if they want to but are not required to do so.

 Also, close family members of people with Settled Status who join them after the Transition Period can apply for pre-Settled (and then Settled Status) but must do it within 3 months from the arrival date.

 The EU Settlement Scheme for EU citizens who wish to apply is already open.
 The dealine for applying is 30 June 2021.